php-soap/psr18-transport/README.md

     )
 );

+// If you want to flatten all imports whilst using this PSR-18 loader:
+$loader = new FlatteningLoader($loader);

 $payload = $loader('http://some.wsdl');
 ```

-*NOTE:* This loader does not flatten the WSDL file.
-Any additional files like XSD schema's need to manually be fetched by the loader.
+*NOTE:* If you want to flatten the imports inside the WSDL, you'll have to combine this loader with the the [FlatteningLoader](https://github.com/php-soap/wsdl#flatteningloader).